We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These super-absorbent sleep shorts do double duty as period underwear that can be worn under your jammies or sleep shorts that you can rock as they are.

 They have a built-in pad that’s extra long for added protection while you snooze.
-Being seamless, you could probably get away with these by day under your clothes.
+Being seamless and having snug-but-comfy four-way stretch means you could probably get away with these by day under your clothes.